 – by combining these techniques and others;

-e) that systems based on digital technology may offer a higher traffic capacity or improved quality compared to analogue systems;

-f) that systems using digitally encoded speech transmission are being used widely;

-g) that the digital technology applied in such systems may require channel widths other than those used in the existing land mobile services;
+e) that the digital technology applied in such systems may require channel widths other than those used in the existing land mobile services;

-h) that systems based on digital technology offer a high degree of privacy and security;
+f) that systems based on digital technology offer a high degree of privacy and security;

-j) that these systems may provide services required by usersof private mobile radio, public access mobile radio and public safety services;
+g) that these systems may provide capabilities required by specific user groups, of applications such as, private mobile radio, public access mobile radio, utilities, e-Health, public protection and disaster relief, and machine to machine communications, etc.;

-k) that, particularly for systems operating in border areas of neighbouring countries, it is desirable to reach international agreement on certain system characteristics in order to come to maximum usage flexibility,
+h) that, particularly for systems operating in border areas of neighbouring countries, it is desirable to reach international agreement on certain system characteristics in order to come to maximum usage flexibility,

 decides that the following Questions should be studied

-1 What are, with regard to frequency efficiency, the optimum characteristics of these systems, taking into account factors like system capacity, base station coverage area, complexity of equipment, propagation factors and performance objectives?
+1 What are, with regard to frequency efficiency, the optimum characteristics of these systems, taking into account factors like needed system capacity to serve a large number of users, base station coverage area, complexity of equipment, propagation factors and performance objectives?

 2 How can these systems meet the user demand and what are the operational requirements?

-3 What are the services and facilities offered by these systems, which fulfil the specific requirements of users of private mobile radio, public access mobile radio and public safety services?
+3 What are the capabilities and facilities offered by these systems, which fulfil the requirements of specific user groups, of applications such as private mobile radio, public access mobile radio, utilities, e-Health, public protection and disaster relief, and machine to machine communications, etc.?

 4 What are the system parameters on which international agreement is desirable to ensure compatibility between systems and/or operation of differing systems in neighbouring coverage areas?